Pinterest is an awesome traffic source for blogs – and yet many new bloggers completely ignore Pinterest altogether. Big mistake!

-While home decor, crafts, recipes and weddings are huge on Pinterest - so are blogging, travel, parenting, heath & fitness and personal finance.
-Bottom line is this:
+While home decor, crafts, recipes, and weddings are big on Pinterest – there’s also a community of members who are passionate about marketing, travel, parenting, health & fitness, and personal finance.

-If your niche is about helping people improve their lives, it's going to do very well on Pinterest.
+If your niche is about helping people improve their lives, it will do very well on Pinterest.

-71% of users on Pinterest are women.
-(And who has final say over important financial decisions in your household?)
+- 71% of users on Pinterest are women.

-For many bloggers, traffic is the most challenging part of blogging.
+For many bloggers, getting traffic is the most challenging part of blogging.

-The problem isn’t that there's not enough traffic sources, but that there's too many of them.
+The problem isn’t that there aren’t enough traffic sources, but that there are too many!

-When you’re a new blogger you are going be tempted to try everything to get traffic to your new blog.
+When you’re a new blogger, you will be tempted to try everything to get traffic to your new blog.